 GARY, Ind.
 (AP) — In a story April 5 about the effects of ice on the Great Lakes, The Associated Press reported erroneously that production at U.S. Steel’s Gary Works had been temporarily halted.
 Production was scaled back but did not stop.

 A corrected version of the story is below:

 US Steel slows Indiana mill due to lack of ore

 US Steel scales back Indiana mill’s steelmaking; lake ice leaves mill without iron ore

 GARY, Ind.
-(AP) — U.S. Steel has scaled back steelmaking at its massive northwestern Indiana mill because the ice-covered Great Lakes have cut off its access to vital iron ore and other raw materials.
+(AP) — U.S. Steel has scaled back steelmaking at its massive northwestern Indiana mill because the ice-covered Great Lakes have cut off the mill’s access to vital iron ore.

-The company said in a letter to its customers that it has reduced production at the Gary Works complex's blast furnaces and steelmaking operations "due to unforeseen and unprecedented ice conditions on the Great Lakes" after the Midwest's frigid winter, The Times of Munster reported.
+The company says in a letter to its customers that it has reduced production at the Gary Works complex’s blast furnaces and steelmaking due to “unprecedented ice conditions on the Great Lakes.”

-The Gary Works complex is the nation's largest steel mill, stretching seven miles along Lake Michigan and capable of producing 7.5 million net tons of steel a year.
+The Gary Works complex is the nation’s largest steel mill, stretching seven miles along Lake Michigan.
+It can produce 7.5 million net tons of steel a year.

-More than 5,800 employees who work at the mill continue reporting to work despite the temporary suspension of steelmaking operations.
+More than 5,800 employees who work at the mill continue to report to work.